aphyr/distsys-class/README.markdown

   - So too will services and their boundaries
   - Gradually accruing body of assumptions about service relation to the world
   - Punctuated by rewrites to respond to changing external pressures
-  - Tushman & Romanelli, 1985: Organizational Evolution
+  - Tushman & Romanelli, 1985: Organizational Transformation as Punctuated Equilibrium
 - Services can be libraries
   - Initially, *all* your services should be libraries
   - Perfectly OK to depend on a user library in multiple services